CutTheCrapTech/email-gateway-cloudflare/README.md

 2. Install dependencies from the root of the monorepo:
     ```bash
-    npm install
+    pnpm install
     ```

 ## Development

-This monorepo uses npm workspaces to manage the packages.
+This monorepo uses pnpm workspaces to manage the packages.
 Commands can be run for all packages from the root directory.

 ### Available Scripts

-The following scripts are available in the root `package.json` and can be run with `npm run <script_name>`:
+The following scripts are available in the root `package.json` and can be run with `pnpm run <script_name>`:

 | Script            | Description                                                        |
 | ----------------- | ------------------------------------------------------------------ |